Track your nutrition and health goals

 Chaas is the Hindi and Gujarati name for buttermilk.
 1 glass chaas (200ml) = 25 calories.

-Chaas is made by blending curd with water and adding spices like jeera (cumin), ginger, or green chilli.
-The calorie content depends on the curd-to-water ratio.
+Chaas is made by blending curd with water and adding spices like jeera (cumin), ginger, or green chillies.
+It is nutritionally identical to plain buttermilk.

 Chaas ServingCaloriesProtein